 - 5 Bed Hospital Standard Observation Unit - If you need extra care and monitoring, we have a 5 bed observation unit with hospital level care for no extra charge.

-- Acute Community Care Team – Funded by the CDHB, this service is provided by the Acute Community Nursing, (comprised of nurses from Pegasus Health and Nurse Maude).
+- Acute Community Care Team – Funded by Te Whatu Ora, this service is provided by the Acute Community Nursing, (comprised of nurses from Pegasus Health and Nurse Maude).
 The service is designed to support and assist general practice teams in helping patients who are acutely unwell to remain in their own home for their treatment.

 - X-Ray - Pacific Radiology (Christchurch Radiology Group) operate a radiology and x-ray service onsite from 8am - 11pm, Monday to Friday and 9am - 11pm, Saturday and Sunday.

 - Diagnostic tests - We provide diagnostic testing including blood tests to assist with patient treatment.